Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/readme.md

 ## Model simulation period
 - TBD

-## List of model outputs that must be saved
+## List of model outputs that must be saved (table to be created with units and naming)
 ### 3D output
 - Sea salt aerosol mass (size and nubmer concnetration if possible)
 - wind speeds and wind directions